 Packing & Accessibility

-You can imagine that moment when you're standing at the bus stop on a dirt road in Costa Rica, and it starts to downpour, and then you realize that your rain jacket is snugly packed away underneath all your dirty underwear at the very bottom of your pack.
+Imagine that moment when you're standing at the bus stop on a dirt road in Costa Rica, and it starts to downpour, and you realize your rain jacket is snugly packed away underneath all your dirty underwear at the very bottom of your pack.
 And then you realize you can't get your jacket out without unloading all the undies into the rapidly forming puddles beside you.

-Additionally, we learned that bags with more structured walls, like the Osprey Porter 46 or Arc'teryx Covert CO are easier to pack.
+Additionally, we learned that bags with more structured walls, like the Osprey Porter 46 or Arc'teryx Covert CO are more accessible and easy to pack.
 Within this category we also considered each bag's pockets and whether or not it had internal compression straps to keep contents in place.
-The Patagonia Headway MLC, while still a Top Pick winner, would have had a perfect score in this category, but we docked it one, giving it a 9 out of 10 for the floppy guts effect: when not packed full, soft items tended to slosh around inside the bag.
+The Patagonia Headway MLC, while still a Top Pick winner, almost had a perfect score in this category, but we docked it one, giving it a 9 out of 10 for the floppy guts effect: when not packed full, soft items tended to slosh around inside the bag.

-Further, we practiced packing each backpack with the same exact stuff to see which were easier to use and keep our clothes wrinkle free (or mostly).
+Further, we practiced packing each backpack with the same exact stuff to see which were easier to use and keep our clothes wrinkle-free (or mostly).
 Some contenders that are smaller by stated volume made up the difference by their ability to have stuff strapped on the sides, at the bottom, or on top.
-The Gregory Compass 30 is an excellent example of a smaller pack that was able to fit everything we needed by lashing a couple of items to the outside of the pack.
-Obviously, this is not how you would want to roll into airport security, lest they say you have too much stuff and must wear the wetsuit strapped on the outside of the pack to get through security.
+The Gregory Compass 30 is an excellent example of a smaller pack that was able to fit everything we needed by lashing a couple of items to the outside.
+This is not how you want to roll into airport security, lest they say you have too much stuff and must wear the wetsuit strapped on the outside of the pack to get through security.
 Yikes.

 When you're investing in a pack, it's always good to know that it's going to last.
 This is especially true if you're prepping for a gap-year type of trip where you're going to be on the road for quite a while.
 We looked up the denier (or D) ratings for each of the bags in this review.
-The higher the denier rating, the denser the fibers, which generally translates to a stronger fabric.
-The only exception is when comparing denier ratings on different types of fabrics, for example, 420D nylon is significantly stronger than a polyester fabric with the same rating.
-The Cotopaxi Nazca and the Mountain Hardwear Splitter 40 had two of the highest strength fabric ratings, but note that this comes at a cost in weight, as measured in ounces per liter capacity of the bag.
+The higher the denier rating, the denser the fibers, which translates to a stronger fabric.
+The only exception is when comparing denier ratings on different types of materials, for example, 420D nylon is significantly stronger than a polyester fabric with the same rating.
+The Cotopaxi Nazca had the highest strength fabric ratings, but note that this comes at a cost in weight, as measured in ounces per liter capacity of the bag.

 Beyond fabric quality, the design has a significant influence on durability.
 In regular use, are there any areas of the pack which are unnecessarily strained?
 We looked for bursting seams and straining zippers when we packed the bags to the max.
-How well will this product hold up to regular use?
-And how well will it handle being tossed and rolled around the airport conveyor system if you do have to check it in?
-If the pack has stowable hip and shoulder straps, how well would it protect the bag from rowdy luggage handlers?
+How does it hold up to regular use?
+And how does it handle being tossed and rolled around the airport conveyor system if you do have to check it in?
+If the pack has stowable hip and shoulder straps, how well it protects the bag from rowdy luggage handlers?

 We also considered zipper durability and angles where repeated use may cause them to wear out sooner.
-The Arc'teryx Covert CO and the Tortuga Travel both had zippers that turned right angles, an obvious spot to watch for strain.
-The performances of the two were quite different, however.
-The Arc'teryx bag had a strong, smooth zipper which glided smoothly no matter how much we overstuffed the bag; the Tortuga's smaller zipper teeth, however, often got caught up as we tried to close the pack, even if it wasn't overstuffed.
+The Arc'teryx Covert CO has zippers that turn right angles, a prominent spot to watch for any strain.
+Regardless, the Arc'teryx bag had a robust and smooth zipper which glided smoothly no matter how much we overstuffed the bag.

-The Minaal Carry-On 2.0 got its best score in this category, with an impressive 9 out of 10, in large part for the use of 600 and 1000 denier nylon.
+The Minaal Carry-On 2.0 got its best score in this category, with an impressive 9 out of 10, for the use of 600 and 1000 denier nylon.
 Wow!
 In addition to its high-quality fabrics and components, the sleek design adds to its overall durability.
-It is sewn into a shape that is unlikely to get caught up on baggage carousels and retains strength under significant stress and strain.
+It's sewn into a shape that is unlikely to get caught up on baggage carousels and retains strength under significant stress and strain.

-Finally, we packed each pack to the brim and took them out into the field.
-We toted these packs around for weekend camping trips, week long road trips, and weeks-long international trips.
-We hopped from bus to taxi to subway, then hit the trails, beaches, and towns, all the while looking for any signs of abnormal wear and tear on our decidedly normal travel adventures.
+Finally, we packed each bag to the brim and took them out into the field.
+We toted these packs around for weekend camping trips, week-long road trips, and weeks-long international trips.
+We hopped from bus to taxi to subway, then hit the trails, beaches, and towns, all the while looking for any signs of abnormal wear and tear on our decidedly ordinary travel adventures.

 Weight & Volume